• Home

 Sunshine Flyer Reception Area

 NOTE: As of Dec 2022, the Sunshine flyer reception area has finally moved indoors.
-It is located at the counters at the left in the picture above.
+It is located at the counters a short ways away from the door to their loading area.
 (I have not been back to get new pics and experience this, I will on either my Jan or Feb trips).
 You should walk up to these counters to be greeted and taken care of.

 As you near the end of the level you still will not see any signs for the Sunshine Flyer.
 You’ll see empty counters that could be used for their reception area but aren’t (I assume due to cost).